shivam221997/High-Speed-and-Low-Power-Carry-Select-Adder-Using-BEC/README.md

  ### Block diagram of proposed 16-bit CSA with BEC
 ![m5](https://github.com/shivam221997/High-Speed-and-Low-Power-Carry-Select-Adder-Using-BEC/assets/156662255/ef210b94-6c24-463d-970c-1d7ad6fe52cc)

-## Implementation
-Implementation Using Vivado (Xilinx)
-The implementation of the CSA using BEC is performed using Vivado (Xilinx).
-The design involves the following steps:

-### Designing the 4-bit BEC with 2:1 mux.
-### Implementing the CSA with RCA and CSA with BEC.
-### Comparing the performance in terms of delay, area, and power consumption.

 ## output RTL-
 ![m7](https://github.com/shivam221997/High-Speed-and-Low-Power-Carry-Select-Adder-Using-BEC/assets/156662255/a83342a1-8f9e-4944-bae1-b1dcaaa8df4e)

 ## Results
 Delay and Area Evaluation